 - An experimenter who killed four mice was not approved to perform the procedure.

-BCM raked in more than $351 million in taxpayer money last year.
-About half of that underwrites the animal experimentation that the school is clearly incapable or unwilling to conduct in compliance with basic minimum animal welfare regulations and guidelines.
+BCM raked in more than $364 million in taxpayer money last year.
+About half of that underwrites the animal experimentation that the school is clearly incapable of conducting or unwilling to conduct in compliance with basic minimum animal welfare regulations and guidelines.
 Its morally bankrupt practices cause grotesque and almost unimaginable pain to animals.
 It’s time that BCM got out of the animal torture business and into the business of improving human health by adopting non-animal, human-relevant research methods.

 What You Can Do